OldDognoob/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model (DOM) is an interface for web pages.
+Its an application programming interface (API) allowing to read and manipulate the structure, the style to the page by removing and adding different contents.

 2. What is an event?

+Event is the result of an action mabe by a user or a browser that manipulates or interacts with a page.

 3. What is an event listener?

+Is the way of knowing how the browser tacking events in a particular way.

 4. Why would we convert a NodeList into an Array?

+We convert it in an array in order to have access to methods such as , Map, forEach etc.

 5. What is a component?

+Component is a small reusable bundle of functionality allowing to create reusable custom elements in order for us to utilize them in our pages.

 ### Git Set up